digital-rama/simply-jet-fms/README.md

 ### Login view

-Login form to authenticate the user via their username and password.
+Login form to authenticate the user via their email and password.